briandfoy/briandfoy.github.io/_posts/2004-11-28-the-null-mull.md

 sub AUTOLOAD { $_[0] }
 {% endhighlight %}

 Now I use this in my methods.
 If you already do the right thing with your failure codes, you have the magic value in some sort of variable or symbolic constant.
 Just shove the new object in there instead.
 The object `$all` only exists once, and everyone shares it.
 Since it doesn't do anything or store any information, we don't need more than one.
-This is the Singleton design pattern, for those that care. <a href="http://www.theperlreview.com/Issues/">I wrote about singletons in The Perl Review 0.1</a>
+This is the Singleton design pattern, for those that care.
+[I wrote about singletons in The Perl Review 0.1](/the-singleton-design-pattern/).

 {% highlight perl %}
 # my $False = 0; # old way